-Between October and December 2019 – over the course of COP25 in Madrid – Glasgow was mentioned in a staggering 21% of all comments relating to this year’s COP26, with 97% of the conversation being either positive or neutral in sentiment.
+Between October and December 2019 over the course of COP25 in Madrid, Glasgow was mentioned in a staggering 21% of all comments relating to this year’s COP26.03 97% of the conversation was either positive or neutral in sentiment.

-Our last COP blog posited that Scotland looks set to play positively on a world stage, and – so far – this still looks to be the case with only 3% of COP26 content referring to Glasgow registering as negative in sentiment.
+Our last COP blog posited that Scotland looks set to play positively on a world stage.
+So far, this still looks to be the case with only 3% of COP26 content referring to Glasgow registering as negative in sentiment.